Adios

 write_workspace_files

-Write multiple files in one call.
+Write multiple workspace files together.

 write_workspace_adios_yaml

-Create or replace adios.yaml.
+Create or replace the deployment manifest.

 move_workspace_file